MatrixEditor/caterpillar/docs/source/reference/datamodel.rst

 which are passed to **all** fields in the current model.
 For more information on why these classes are not specified as an enum class, please refer to :ref:`byteorder`.

-Inheritance in sequences is intricate, as a :class:`Sequence` is constructed from a dictionary of elements.
+Inheritance in sequences is intricate, as a :class:`~caterpillar.model.Sequence` is constructed from a dictionary of elements.
 We can attempt to simulate a chain of extended *base sequences* using the concatenation of two sequences.
 The :meth:`~sequence.__add__` method will *import* all fields from the other specified sequence.
 The only disadvantage is the placement required by the